Cranes and Derricks in Construction (29 CFR 1926.1400)

 Crane documentation is extensive and must be maintained continuously.
 Operator certification, daily inspections, and annual third-party inspections all require specific records:

-- Crane operator certification or license records (current and valid)
+- Crane operator certification records (current and valid)

-- Monthly and annual inspection records per manufacturer specifications
+- Monthly and annual inspection records with inspector qualifications

 What Inspectors Look For